Expert medical and surgical care in Thailand

 When Is Revision Surgery Needed?

 Revision is considered if the wrap disrupts (causing recurrent reflux) or if persistent dysphagia does not resolve after several months.
-Revision rates in published literature sit around 3–6%.
-The important thing is to give the wrap time to settle — most early swallowing difficulty resolves by three months without intervention.
+Repeat surgery is uncommon, needed in fewer than 1 in 10 cases if the wrap slips or loosens4,2.
+The important thing is to give the wrap time to settle; most early swallowing difficulty resolves by three months without intervention.

 Planning Your Trip to Thailand for Fundoplication